Rhodehamelk/mbira-modelling/README.md

 # mbira-modelling
 Mbira is a family of instruments that originated in Zimbabwe over 500 years ago.
-The music is characterized by melodic and complex rhythmic variations on a theme, akin to European classical music.
+The music is characterized by melodic and complex rhythmic variations on a theme, akin to European classical music (but with a greater historical emphasis on night-long, trance-induced spirit medium possession).

 [![external mbira video](https://img.youtube.com/vi/tKbfUEhjuH4/0.jpg)](https://www.youtube.com/watch?v=tKbfUEhjuH4)